n1nj4sec/pr0cks-py/README.md

 ## Features :
 - set up a local transparent proxy compatible with socks4 socks5 and HTTP CONNECT proxies allowing to forward any TCP traffic transparently using iptables
 - set up a local transparent DNS proxy translating UDP port 53 requests to TCP allowing DNS traffic to go through a proxy without UDP support (like ssh -D option)
-- DNS caching mechanism to speed up the DSN resolutions through pr0cks
+- DNS caching mechanism to speed up the DNS resolutions through pr0cks

 # let's rock
 pr0cks allows you to redirect all your TCP and DNS traffic through a SOCKS4, SOCKS5 or HTTP_CONNECT proxy.
 As an example we will use the socks5 proxy of openssh (the option -D)